script3/yieldblox-beta/README.md

 ## Bug Bounty Breakdown

-During the YieldBlox Testnet Beta, users will receieve YBX rewards for the bugs the find.
+During the YieldBlox Testnet Beta, users will receive YBX rewards for the bugs the find.
 Though, not all bugs are treated equal.
 The YieldBlox team will determine how detrimental a found bug is to YieldBlox.
 A breakdown of the expected YBX rewards for bugs found can be seen below:

 | Bug Threat Level      | Expected YBX Reward |